xpportal/Micro-Plugin-Publisher/README.md

 1. Visit the GitHub repository and download the latest release.
 2. Extract the downloaded file.
-3. Place the extracted folder in your Local by Flywheel add-ons directory:
+3. Place the extracted folder in your Local WP add-ons directory:
    - macOS: `~/Library/Application Support/Local/addons`
    - Windows: `C:\Users\username\AppData\Roaming\Local\addons`
    - Linux: `~/.config/Local/addons`
-4. Restart Local by Flywheel.
+4. Restart Local WP.
 5. Enable the XR Publisher Plugin Updater add-on in Local's preferences.

 For developers looking to contribute or customize the add-on, please refer to the DEVELOPMENT.md file in the repository.